Dental Implants – Norman, OK

 Missing Multiple Teeth

 If you are missing several teeth in a row, each one will not be replaced individually.
-Instead, a bridge of prosthetic teeth is created to fill the empty space.
+Instead, a dental bridge made of prosthetic teeth is created to fill the empty space.
 Dental crowns are not placed on the adjacent teeth to hold it in place.
-As an alternative, an average of 1 or 2 implant posts are used to anchor it to your jawbone.
+As an alternative, an average of one or two implants are used to anchor it to your jawbone.

 Missing All Teeth

 With dental implants, you can say good-bye to the disadvantages of traditional dentures.
-An average of 4 implant posts will connect your denture to your jaw.
-You will not have to worry about any slipping or irritation while also enjoying an increased biting force of over 70%.
+An average of four to eight dental implants will connect your denture to your jaw.
+With an implant denture, you will not have to worry about any slipping or irritation while also enjoying an increased biting force of over 70%.

 Understanding the Cost of Dental Implants

-Our knowledgeable dentistry team works with dental insurance providers and third=party financiers regularly, so we can maximize your insurance coverage and help you get low- or no-interest financing plans.
+Our knowledgeable dental team works with dental insurance providers and third party financiers regularly, so we can maximize your insurance coverage and help you get low- or no-interest financing plans.
 Call our team to schedule a consultation to find out more.
 We’ll examine your smile, answer your questions, and help you find a tooth replacement solution that fits your budget.

 What Influences the Cost of Dental Implants?